SotirisTouliopoulos/dingo/README.md

 - `corr_matrix` is a correlation matrix produced from the `correlated_reactions` function.
 - `reactions` is a list with the reactions names, that will appear as nodes in the graphs.
-- `correction` is a boolean type variable that if set to True, it transforms correlation from the same cluster to absolute values.
+- `correction` is a boolean type variable that if set to True, it transforms the correlation matrix to the absolute correlation matrix.
 - `clusters` is a nested list, containing sublists with reactions that belong to the same cluster, created from the `cluster_corr_reactions` function.
 - `graphs` is a list containing created graph objects.
 - `layouts` is a list containing graphs' layouts.
 Each layout has the same index with its corresponding graph from `graphs` list.